 I was a digital content writer and content strategist at InVision, a SaaS company striving to become the “operating system for design”.
 InVision offers both products and services to the design community while also placing a focus on the people and practices that accompany a strong corporate design practice.

-My main responsibilities were to grow our newsletter subscriber list and increase our page views through rapid iteration and experimentation.
+My main responsibilities were to grow our newsletter subscriber list and increase our page views and email signups through rapid iteration and experimentation.
 I also managed our social media strategy and community building efforts.

 I managed the content strategy including writing and maintaining our style guide, creating and refining processes for content creation and cross-team collaboration, and using user research and data to make informed decisions about messaging and content.

 As the resident English expert (the company is based in Malaysia), part of my responsibilities were to proof and optimize copy in all areas of the company.
 This included everything from CTA buttons and copy in our weekly emails to the tooltips and help documentation accessible through the product.

 You can see all of the posts I wrote for Piktochart here.

 I've been working with Swizec since the summer of 2015.
 In that time, we’ve grown his mailing list 10x, launched multiple products including two books and a Teachable course, and increased search and referral traffic to his website consistently year after year.
 I’ve worked to bring consistency to his content’s voice and tone.
 I’ve also restructured his blog’s information architecture and taxonomy to increase time-on-site, lower the bounce rate, and make it easier to find relevant subject matter.